“But we just need you for three hours, and it’s just for photos. Why do you charge so much?”

 3. You’re not just paying them for the photos.

-You’re paying for their time, their skills, and their equipment.
+You’re paying for the full photography and videography package, which includes their time, skills, and equipment..
 Just like your jobs, photography and videography are their livelihoods.
 Most of them get paid on a project basis – so if there’s no booking this month, they might not earn a dime!
 Their charges are usually for the whole package: the five hours that they’ll have to be there to cover your event, the rental of their equipment, the editing of the product, and ownership of the photos.

 4. It is only fair for video editors to impose an editing quota.